GSA/fpki-guides/pages/fpki_crawler_howto.md

 * All CAs that validate to COMMON
 * All cross-certified CAs

-This data is useful to understand the relationships that exist between each CA and COMMON similar to the data presented in the graph in a visual format.
+This file will help you to understand the relationships that exist between each CA and COMMON (similar to the FPKI Graph's visual data).

 #### 2. All Certificates (_AIACrawler.html_)

 The _AIACrawler.html_ (HTML) file lists all CA certificates found by the FPKI Crawler (in four Sections):

 * **Certificates with Validated AIA Chains &mdash;** All CA certificates with validated paths to COMMON and the certificate policies to which they validate.
-* **Certificates with Validated Chains other than AIA &mdash;** All CA certificates with validated paths to COMMON and the certificate policies to which they validate.
+* **Certificates with Validated Chains Other than AIA &mdash;** All CA certificates with validated paths to COMMON and the certificate policies to which they validate.
-* **Certificates with No Validated Chains &mdash;** All CA certificates with NO validated path to COMMON.
+* **Certificates with No Validated Chains &mdash;** All CA certificates with no validated path to COMMON.
 This file lists only certificate information.
 These tend to be cross-certificates issued to FPKI CAs that allow a partner PKI to use its own Root CA as the trust anchor instead of COMMON.
 * **All Certificates &mdash;** All CA certificates in the FPKI.

 For each CA certificate listed, you will see _Cert_ and _Issuer_ data and status.
 For example: